 Who May Place a Child for Adoption?

-One type of private adoption allowed in most States is the "direct placement" of a child by the birth parent with an adoptive family.
-Many States that allow direct placement have detailed statutory regulation in order to protect the interests of the parties to the adoption.
+One type of private adoption allowed in most states is the "direct placement" of a child by the birth parent with an adoptive family.
+Many states that allow direct placement have detailed regulations in place to protect the interests of the parties to the adoption.
 Some of these laws may include the following: